jjhoughton/napi-ldap/README.md

 For SASL authentication support the Cyrus SASL devel package needs to also be installed.

-If you would like this package to compile its own version of OpenLDAP and link against it upon running yarn then you can do so by specifying `BUILD_OPENLDAP=1 yarn` you will probably need to install libdb-devel for this to work as well as the cyrus-sasl-devel.
+If you would like this package to compile its own version of OpenLDAP and link against it upon running yarn then you can do so by specifying `BUILD_OPENLDAP=1 yarn` you will probably need to install libdb-devel for this to work as well as the cyrus-sasl-devel package.

 Alternatively if you'd like to install OpenLDAP systemwide and link against that then you can do so by specifying `USE_SYSTEM_LDAP=1 yarn`, just be aware that OpenLDAP needs to be compiled against the same version of OpenSSL that node uses.
 With regards to Centos6 and Centos7 this is not the case.
 You can see what version of OpenSSL node uses by running `node -e 'console.log(process.versions)'`.
 You will need to set this opion when running on ARM.